 We recommend that companies ask themselves several questions:

 • What steps can we take now to make FoW a higher-priority agenda item?

-• How can we formalize an actionable FoW strategy, even in the face of uncertainty?
+• How can we formalise an actionable FoW strategy, even in the face of uncertainty?

 • Who is sponsoring this strategy?
 Are the appropriate leaders involved?
 Do they represent the entire company, and are they empowered to make change?

 • As we redefine work, are we making roles that are more worker-centered and interesting?
-Are we preparing for a fluid future and thinking beyond “optimization?”
+Are we preparing for a fluid future and thinking beyond “optimisation?”

 • Are we creating opportunities to redesign the physical and digital environments to enable collaboration, human connection, innovation, and creativity?

 • Are we using technology to transform work in ways that allow people to and find purpose and meaning in their work and perform at their best?